prefontaine1972/ProgrammingAssignment2/README.md

 Computing the inverse of a square matrix can be done with the `solve` function in R. For example, assuming `X` is a square invertible matrix, then `solve(X)` returns its inverse.
-For this assignment, on was to assume that the matrix supplied was always invertible.
-When `<` is displayed the line is inputed into the command line, while if '#' is added it shows additional commentary.
+For this assignment, one was to assume that the matrix supplied was always invertible.
+Note: when `<` is displayed the line is inputed into the command line, while if '#' is added it shows additional commentary.

 ```